Particular/ServiceControl/docs/bulk-retries-design.md

 > Failed to send UNIQUE-MESSAGE-ID message to DESTINATION for retry.
 Attempting to revert message status to unresoved so it can be tried again.

-Might SC run in the edge case that forwarding completes and immediately crash then after restart it finds an empty staging queue and times out.
+If forwarding completes and ServiceControl immediately crashes then after restart it finds an empty staging queue and times out.

 ### Done